Last Updated on

 Before I get too deep into my Firstleaf wine subscription service review, I’m going to be discussing the overall value of Firstleaf wine club by looking at:

-- The quality of the wines I received
+- The quality of the wines (winning wines, double gold medal, etc…) and bottles I received with the wine subscription

 - The price point of each wine I received